 8. Pay off debts.
 Especially credit card debt.
 Squeeze your expenses or find new sources of income.
 Use that money to pay down your debts.
 Check your credit cards to make sure that you're the lowest interest rates possible.
 That will make it easier to pay them off.
-Compare your rate to others here.
+Use this tool to compare your rate to others.

 9. Build a savings cushion.
 Having a few dollars stashed away is important when you're facing a layoff.
-Start a savings program today here.
+Start a savings program today.